 An Individual instead of a Group - We recommend starting with this approach.
 Useful for assigning responsibility over the knowledge to the Subject Matter Expert who created it.
 Ensures active participation/simple visibility since their name is visible on the card details.

 A Group instead of an Individual - This is useful to prevent bottlenecks, where a single verifier may be out of the office.
 Also helps distribute the verification workload to a small group of SMEs.
 However, be careful that users don't think "someone else in the group will do it" and leave their knowledge sitting unverified too long.

 Cards must have at least one tag, no more than four tags

-No card to be created without being added to at least one board, if exceptions apply, spell those out
+No card to be created without being added to at least one Folder, if exceptions apply, spell those out